zhongbiaodev/py-mysql-elasticsearch-sync/README.md

 See [lxml Installation](http://lxml.de/installation.html) for more infomation.
 ##### 2. mysqldump
-And then, mysqldump is required.(and enable binlog)
+And then, mysqldump is required in the machine where this tool will be run on it.(and the mysql server must enable binlog)

 ##### 3. this tool